AnimatingLegend/Funkin-Definitive-Edition/art/Definitive CHANGELOG.md

 - Mini cutscene/transition to Monster
 - Antialiasing to Week 4 stage (HOW TF DID I MISS THIS...)
 ### Changed
+- Optimized week 7 cutscenes a smudge bit... (lag shouldn't be THAT bad on low-end computers)
 - pico-player's offsets for all of the maps, a lil bit of backend code
+- Backend Changes
 ### Fixed
 - Week 6 debug errors
 - Minor downscroll issues